 But with more and more event tech solutions available, the anxiety over which option to choose increases.
+Do you look for an all-in-one option?
+Or do you narrow down the must-have tools you need and then choose the best-in-class tool for each task (and then hope and pray they integrate with each other)?
 And when you do make a decision, sometimes you are left with the feeling that there was probably a better solution than the one you ended up choosing.

 So how do you decide when is the right time to start looking for an event technology solution?
 How can you avoid all this anxiety and decision paralysis?
 And how can you feel confident that the event tech you choose is the best fit for your needs?

 We talked with several event industry pros who have been down this path hundreds of times to learn how they scope out and select event tech platforms.
 Here are 19 best practices they use in making sure the technologies they use are worth their time and money.